ejuvaleru/band_names_flutter/README.md

-# band_names
+# Band Names App

-A new Flutter project.

-## Getting Started

-This project is a starting point for a Flutter application.
+Una aplicación hecha en Flutter utilizando comunicación por sockets.

+## Para comenzar con Flutter

 A few resources to get you started if this is your first Flutter project: